bcgov/indy-email-verification/README.md

 ## Deploying to Openshift

-**Please make sure you have [Openshift Developer Tools](https://github.com/BCDevOps/openshift-developer-tools/tree/master/bin) installed and available on your path.**

 ### Param Files

 Navigate to the openshift folder and view the existing param files.
 Go into email-verification-agent-deploy.param and email-verification-service-deploy.param and set